simonswu23/Scripts/README.md

   - corrodes foes Items

 - Shelter
-  - prio +4
-  - (check) also protects the user this turn
+  - prio +4, also protects the user this turn

 - Mystical Power
   - BP 70 -> 80